MohamadCS/PrologTranspiler/README.md

 # Modules

-Modules are a abstraction of the current modules system of Prolog, they contain functions or types, that can be marked as public using the keyword `pub` for other files to use when the import the module
+Modules are an abstraction of the current modules system of Prolog, they contain functions or types, that can be marked as public using the keyword `pub` for other files to use when the import the module